Holding no informal talks with farmers, barricading is local admin issue: Tomar

 Prime Minister Narendra Modi in an all-arty meeting on Saturday had said the government’s offer to suspend the farm laws for 18 months was still on the table and the agriculture minister was just a phone call away to take the talks forward.

-The strengthened security measures come after the violence during the Republic Day tractor parade by the farmers. (agencies)
+The strengthened security measures come after the violence during the Republic Day tractor parade by the farmers.
+(PTI)

+Holding no informal talks with farmers, barricading is local admin issue: Tomar